Risks of Having High Cholesterol

 Stress on your arteries

-Over time, high cholesterol will narrow your arteries, limiting blood flow to your vital organs such as your heart and brain.
-High cholesterol also hardens your arteries, further limiting blood flow and making your heart work extra hard.
+Over time, Raised cholesterol levels will narrow your arteries, limiting blood flow to your vital organs such as your heart and brain.
+It also hardens your arteries, further limiting blood flow and making your heart work extra hard.

 Increased risk of heart attack

 Cholesterol is a waxy substance that is in your cells and your blood.
-When you have high cholesterol, this substance can build up and form plaque.
+When you have cholesterol problems, this substance can build up and form plaque.
 Eventually your arteries can block completely.
 If a blood clot forms around a cracked part of the plaque, you can suffer a heart attack.

 Increased risk of stroke

-High cholesterol also increased your risk of a stroke.
+Raised Cholesterol levels also increases your risk of a stroke.
 Plaque build-up can prevent your brain from getting enough blood and oxygen.
 If a clot blocks an artery feeding your brain you can experience a stroke.

 Overproduction of bile